migueldeicaza/GodotSwift/README.md

 that are combined with the generated pieces to produce the Swift API that developers can use.

-To build this, first build the Xcode project in `Generator` and run it, and then use `swift build` in the Binding directory.
+To build this, first copy godot api json files into `Generator/GodotApi` and run `swift run gen` in the Generator directory. and then use `swift build` in the Binding directory.

 # Inspiration